Kravatka/circumstence/members/bazzzket0810/get-pdf/README.md

 Thank you for using this File Upload Application with Spring Boot.
 Happy uploading!

 ## Let’s build and run the program.

-Open a command line (or terminal) and navigate to the folder where you have the project files.
+Open a command-line (or terminal) and navigate to the folder where you have the project files.
 We can build and run the application by issuing the following command:

 ## MacOS/Linux:
 ```./gradlew bootRun```